 We want to create vibrant, attractive and well connected communities, where people can live and work with good access to public transport, community facilities, open spaces, shops and cafes.

-We recently consulted on the Implementation Plan and proposed changes to legislation.
-Thank you to everyone who put in a submission or completed a survey, we are now reviewing this feedback.
+We consulted in 2017 on the Implementation Plan and proposed changes to legislation.
+Thank you to everyone who put in a submission or completed a survey.

 Over the next ten years, 33,000 homes will be provided, and once fully developed the area will be home to around 250,000 people.